African Giant: Composition

 African Giant is an Afrobeats, Afrobeat, dancehall, pop and hip hop album.
 On the album's opener and title track "African Giant", Burna Boy portrays himself as the poster boy in the fight against oppression.
 "Anybody" contains a sample of Angelique Kidjo's "We We".
 Pitchfork writer Alphonse Pierre praised the song's melody and said Burna Boy's best attribute is his vocal versatility.
 The track "Wetin Man Go Do" addresses Nigeria's inner-city struggles.
 "Dangote", a track recorded in Yoruba, Nigerian pidgin and English, is composed of Fela-jazz horns and African-inflected dancehall; its lyrics stress the importance for ordinary people to hustle.
 The song is named after Africa's richest man Aliko Dangote and is an angry indictment of poverty in Nigeria.

 "Gum Body", a duet with British singer Jorja Smith, is a love ballad that fuses Afrobeats and R&B. The song's instrumental is composed of percussion and sensual jazz sax.
 The Zlatan-assisted track "Killin Dem" is a blend of Burna Boy's Afro-fusion and Zlatan's cock-sure rap bars.
-The dancehall and reggae-infused "Omo" interpolates I Wayne's "Can't Satisfy Her"; the track has been described as "a love letter to his girlfriend Stefflon Don".
+The dancehall and reggae-infused "Omo" interpolates I Wayne's "Can't Satisfy Her"; the track has been described as "a love letter" to his then-girlfriend Stefflon Don.
 "Collateral Damage", a song about the corruption within Africa, features a guitar-assisted instrumental.
 The politically charged track "Another Story" narrates the corruption of British colonization.
 "Pull Up" is composed of scattered strings and percussion.
 Musically, it contains lyrics about a man's interest in a girl he cannot stop thinking about.
 In "Different", Burna Boy rhymes about the perils of democracy; the song features vocals by Damian Marley and Angélique Kidjo.

 "Gbona" (Yoruba: Hot) was produced by Kel P and is a fusion of Afrobeats and reggae.
 It was recorded in Nigerian pidgin, Yoruba and Igbo.
 In a review for Pan African Music, Wale Owoade praised the song's production and said it "thrives on the harmonious fusion of a static sound of the past with an infectious dance vibe from the present".
 "On the Low" is a mixture of Afrobeats and dancehall; in it, Burna Boy talks about a secret affair that he wants to turn into a lifelong commitment.
 The song was produced by Kel P and has been described as a mid-tempo love song.
 Lindsay Howard of Variance magazine said the song is "instantly reminiscent of long days and hot nights".
 The Future-assisted track "Show & Tell" blends contemporary beats and has a dancehall rhythm.
 On the album's closing track "Spiritual", Burna Boy samples his mother's acceptance speech at the 2019 BET Awards.